-There’s a time and place for cheeseburgers and quesadillas, and the North End isn’t it.
+There’s a time and place for cheeseburgers and quesadillas, and the restaurants of Boston’s Little Italy are not it.
 When it comes to dining in Little Italy, it’s all about pappardelle, meatballs, fish, and, of course, pizza.
 If you’re looking for a blend of atmosphere and flavor, it’s tough to go wrong here.
 To dive right into the Boston Italian culinary experience — and for a pretty good date spot, too — check out Mamma Maria in North Square.
 Housed in a 19th-century rowhouse, this restaurant has five private dining rooms, a pasta-heavy menu, and panoramic views of the North End.

-To take in New England’s fresh seafood tradition with Italian cuisine, head to Rabias Seafood on Salem Street.
-Try the fra diavolo alla Mediterranea (octopus, shrimp, calamari, clams, mussels, linguine, and tomato sauce) or the gamberi dorati (shrimp, lobster ravioli, roasted red peppers, artichoke hearts, scampi sauce).
+To take in New England’s fresh seafood tradition with Italian cuisine, head to Rabia’s on Salem Street.
+Try the “fra diavolo alla Mediterranea” (octopus, shrimp, calamari, clams, mussels, linguine, and tomato sauce) or the “gamberi dorati” (shrimp, lobster ravioli, roasted red peppers, artichoke hearts, scampi sauce.)

 Leave the gun, take the cannoli

 Unlike some of its pizza joints, the North End’s more notable dessert spots definitely live up to the hype.
 Mike’s Pastry on Hanover Street is the most famous pastry shop in Boston, with people regularly coming from outside the city just for a box of their cannolis.
 Indeed, the “Home of the Cannoli” moniker is well-earned.
 Since 1946, Mike’s has been a staple of the community, offering up dozens of varieties of cannolis, cookies, pies, and cakes.
 Just be prepared for a solid 15 minutes of indecision while you figure out which cannoli you want.
-The options are seemingly endless and include espresso, chocolate mousse, oreo, hazelnut, peanut butter, limoncello, and pecan caramel cannolis.
+The options include espresso, chocolate mousse, oreo, hazelnut, peanut butter, limoncello, and pecan caramel cannolis, and more.

 If you’re someone whose friends are always telling you, “You’re really funny; you should take improv,” then you’re in luck.
-Assuming they’re not just being sarcastic, the Improv Asylum on Hanover St. is a unique venue that’s probably right up your alley.
-This improvisational comedy theater puts on several shows every week, which blend sketch comedy and improv scenes.
-And if you’ve always wanted to try your own hand at improv, they even offer classes in comedy writing, improv, and musical improv.
+Assuming they’re not just being sarcastic, the Improv Asylum on Hanover Street is a unique venue that’s probably right up your alley.
+This improvisational comedy theater puts on several shows every week, which blend sketch comedy and improv scenes, and they offer classes in comedy writing, improv, and musical improv.
 That said, it’s far from being the only Boston comedy club worth visiting; Laugh Boston, the Wilbur Theatre, and more will provide hilarious entertainment, too.

 For those looking for a more fist-bumping nightlife experience, Bell in Hand Tavern is your spot.
 Claiming to be the oldest bar in Boston — it opened in 1795 — Bell in Hand has something for everyone and is one of the best bars in Boston’s North End.
 The downstairs has live music, a bar, and a dance floor while the upstairs has DJ music, two dancefloors, and two bars.
 If you tell someone in their 30s you’re going to Bell in Hand, they’ll probably reply with a hint of condescension, “What is it, your 21st birthday?”
 It’s true, the crowd here is pretty young, but if you’d rather party like a 21-year-old than sip craft beers next to suited young professionals, this is the place for you.